 Why Gratitude Makes Leaders More Effective

-Here are nine effective ways to show your thanks on a daily basis.
+Here are nine effective ways to show your genuine gratitude on a daily basis.

 Recently I had one of those days.
 Although nothing catastrophic happened, there were a series of minor events that didn't make for a good day.
 In turn -- as a result of my mood -- many of the daily road bumps felt worse than they really were.
 By the end of the day, I was exhausted and frustrated.